|28A.01||CITATION, MINNESOTA CONSOLIDATED FOOD LICENSING LAW.|

-(iv) one person represents a food-oriented consumer group.
+(iv) one person represents a food-oriented consumer group; and

 (b) Members shall serve without compensation.
 Members appointed by the governor shall serve four-year terms.

-Subd.
-3. Organization. (a) The committee shall meet monthly or as determined by the chair.
+(b) The task force shall meet monthly or as determined by the chair.

-(b) The members of the committee shall annually elect a chair and other officers as they determine necessary.
+(c) The members of the task force shall annually elect a chair and other officers as the members deem necessary.

-Subd.
-4. Staff.
-The commissioner of agriculture shall provide support staff, office space, and administrative services for the committee.
+The commissioner shall provide support staff, office space, and administrative services for the task force.

-(1) coordinate educational efforts about various aspects of food safety;
+(1) coordinate educational efforts regarding food safety and defense;

 (2) provide advice and coordination to state agencies as requested by the agencies;

-(3) serve as a source of information and referral for the public, news media, and others concerned with food safety; and
+(3) serve as a source of information and referral for the public, news media, and others concerned with food safety and defense; and

-(4) make recommendations to Congress, the legislature, and others about appropriate action to improve food safety in the state.
+(4) make recommendations to Congress, the legislative committees with jurisdiction over agriculture finance and policy, the legislature, and others about appropriate action to improve food safety and defense in the state.